 This year we had very diverse group of nominations to select our winners from.
 They are all excellent projects and are a true celebration of the meticulous care, creativity, and hard work that preservationists put into historic places in our region. ~Steven Engelhart, AARCH Executive Director

 About the Venue

 The Nettle Meadow Farm won a 2016 Preservation Award for their restoration of the 1903 barn for public and agricultural use.
 Sheila Flanagan and Lorraine Lambiasi bought the property in 2005, by which time the old barn was already sagging badly.
 They had their friend and local contractor shore up the structure to keep it from collapsing.
 They then set to work establishing Nettle Meadow Farm as a goat and sheep dairy and creamery, producing a wide variety of award-winning cheeses, including: chevres, Fromage Blanc, Kunik, Nettle Peaks, Three Sisters, Partridge Mountain Reserve, and Penny’s Pride.
 Their production has grown from 25,000 to 100,000 pounds of cheese in 2014 and their products are widely available in major supermarket chains, through distributors, and in scores of small gourmet and specialty shops.
 At the same time, they established the Joseph F. Kemp Memorial Animal Sanctuary on the farm to care for animals too old or disabled to be productive.
 Recently, several of their cheeses won prestigious U.S. Cheese Championships.

-Tickets are $50 per person and includes a multi-course farm-fresh lunch prepared by Nettle Meadow Farm (sample menu shown above).
+Tickets for this year’s event are $50 per person and includes a multi-course farm-fresh lunch prepared by Nettle Meadow Farm.
 Tickets for the event can be purchased HERE or by calling AARCH at 518-834-9328.
 Sponsorship opportunities are available.